Kingston DataTraveler Exodia Review – 2025

 Our Verdict

 Kingston DataTraveler Exodia is an affordable USB drive for daily use.
-Around $5 price label makes it very affordable, for most daily use.
-You may get around 90 Mbyte/s read speeds and 14 Mbyte/s write speeds.
-If you are planning to use that pen drive for heavy write operations, search for something else!
+Its price label makes it very affordable, for most daily use.
+You may get around 90 Mbyte/s read speeds, and 14 Mbyte/s write speeds.
+If you don’t frequently do large writes, this trade‑off gets you huge savings.

 Where to Buy?